davorg/websiteguide/platform/index.md

-# What to Ask Your Website Company: Choosing the Right Platform
+# Choosing the Right Platform

 ## Why the Platform Matters